Tag Archives | Houston Women

 Not content with the status quo and lacking an organization to represent them, a small group of thirty Taiwanese women from the United States and Canada formed what became the North America Taiwanese Women’s Association (NATWA) in March of 1988.
 A non-profit run primarily by volunteers, NATWA created a nongovernmental organization to address major issues […]

-Houston Women in Texas and U.S. History
+Women in Houston's History

 Volume 1, Number 1